MichaelBelgium/adonisjs-referral/README.md

 ## Referrals vs referral codes

-The package does not know when you want to assign a referred user to the user who shared the referral link.
-It's your decision as it could be after registering, after paying a subscription, when ever.
+The package does **not** know when you want to assign a user (the referee) to the user who shared the referral link (the referrer).
+It's *your decision* as it could be after registering, after paying a subscription, when ever.

 So while the package handles saving and creating of referral codes, you must add and assign referrals yourself.